On the linear convergence of additive Schwarz methods for the $p$-Laplacian: Abstract

 \section{Abstract}

 We consider additive Schwarz methods for boundary value problems involving the $p$-Laplacian.
-While the existing theoretical estimates for the convergence rate of the additive Schwarz methods for the $p$-Laplacian are sublinear, the actual convergence rate observed by numerical experiments is linear.
-In this paper, we close the gap between these theoretical and numerical results; we prove the linear convergence of the additive Schwarz methods for the $p$-Laplacian.
-The linear convergence of the methods is derived based on a new convergence theory written in terms of a distance-like function that behaves like the Bregman distance of the convex energy functional associated to the problem.
-The result is then further extended to handle variational inequalities involving the $p$-Laplacian as well.
+While existing theoretical estimates suggest a sublinear convergence rate for these methods, empirical evidence from numerical experiments demonstrates a linear convergence rate.
+In this paper, we narrow the gap between these theoretical and empirical results by presenting a novel convergence analysis.
+Firstly, we present a new convergence theory for additive Schwarz methods written in terms of a quasi-norm.
+This quasi-norm exhibits behavior akin to the Bregman distance of the convex energy functional associated with the problem.
+Secondly, we provide a quasi-norm version of the Poincar'{e}--Friedrichs inequality, which plays a crucial role in deriving a quasi-norm stable decomposition for a two-level domain decomposition setting.
+By utilizing these key elements, we establish the asymptotic linear convergence of additive Schwarz methods for the $p$-Laplacian.

 \begin{AMS} 65N55, 65J15, 65K15 \end{AMS}